-Family friends were looking to buy a home a few years ago.
+A few years ago, some family friends were looking to buy a home.
 They were savvy enough to understand how important it was to buy in the right area > suburb > neighbourhood in order to achieve the greatest financial benefits from capital growth.

 But boy were they picky.